ForksTwo/ForksTwo/README.md

 ### Pony Town quotes Hall-of-Fame (My picks)
 **First of all, we don't do this for fun**<br>
 **We do this because I'm a little concerned that the devs aren't taking their GOOD players seriously, and pt is full of toxic players.
-I've been told to shut up and kill myself many times on a PG server when I didn't do anything and I always felt better when I remember that I am liked by people**<br>
+I've been told to _shut up_ and _kill myself_ many times on a PG server when I didn't do anything and I always felt better when I remember that I am liked by people**<br>

 If you're contained in this list or know someone in this list you can always contact me to remove it and start saying these types of stuff in your private chat or never try to say it at all... but only if we're around of course (we're not like mods or your parents whatever haha)

-(Don't be scared to contact me, I won't directly bring it up and make fun of whenever I see you again)
+(Don't be scared to contact me, I won't directly bring it up and make fun of whoever it was whenever I see you again)

 _Of course, we mean no harm here and you can always read the above_